To Titus, my true child in a common faith: Grace and peace from God the Father and Christ Jesus our Savior.Titus 1:4(NASB)

 It is also by God's grace that we have the peace of God in our hearts.
 His peace resides deep within our inner man and is our ever-present possession - when we look to Jesus and focus the eyes of our minds upon HIM.

-Heavenly Father, thank You for Paul's letter to Titus and the wealth of information we can learn, not only in the selection of Church elders, but in the roles and responsibilities we all have in our homes and abroad.
-Thank You that when friends and loved ones are far away, we not only have peace with God, because of our great salvation, but we have the peace of God residing in our hearts, when our mind is focussed on Jesus.
-Thank You that no matter where I am, You are with me to encourage and guide me.
+Heavenly Father, thank You for Paul's letter to Titus and the wealth of information it contains, not only in the selection of church elders, but in the roles and responsibilities we all have in our homes and abroad.
+Thank You for the grace, mercy, and peace You give to me every day.
+Thank You that when friends and loved ones are far away, we not only have peace with God because of our great salvation, but we have the peace of God residing in our hearts, when our mind is focussed on Jesus.
+No matter where I am, You are with me to encourage and guide me.
 Help me live a godly life, both in my home and in my wider community, for Your praise and glory.
 This I ask in Jesus' name, AMEN.